nwisbeta/github.io/HAPI_documentation_process.md

   * Jekyll for Windows, using RubyInstaller and Bundler https://jekyllrb.com/docs/installation/windows/
 * within the organisation repository, download and set up Jekyll documentation theme https://idratherbewriting.com/documentation-theme-jekyll/

+NOTE: with the nwisbeta site now established, you do not need another copy of the documentation theme, unless you are building a new site from scratch.

+## Jekyll

+If you have not used Jekyll before, see the Jekyll website for an intro.

+TL:dr: You create content: text in kramdown Markdown, add images or data in appropriate folders.

+You commit the content to your local repository, and run Jekyll from the command line.

+Jekyll creates the HTML versions of the pages.
+You don't need to edit any HTML manually.

-### Documentation theme notes
+## Documentation theme notes

-Set up pages following the documentation theme instructions on the site.
+The nwisbeta.github.io site was set up following the documentation theme instructions.
 Some features are not yet in full use but are available for future iterations.

-Most content controls used on the nwisbeta site (for editing headers, footers, top and side navigation) appear in the following files:
+Most content controls used on the nwisbeta site (for editing headers, footers, top and side navigation) appear in:

 * _config.yml
 * _data/topnav.yml
 * _data/sidebars/mydoc_sidebar.yml
 * _includes/footer.html

-Jekyll creates the HTML versions of the pages.
-You don't need to edit them manually.

 Run Jekyll locally to preview pages in your browser at 127.0.0.1:4000/

 You must run Jekyll within the nwisbeta.github.io directory on your local machine.
 It will generate errors if you try to run it from another directory.

-### Adding new content to the site
+## Adding new content to the site

 This process requires: